FAQ for Staff and Faculty

 CoVerified is secure and confidential, and does not track users location or movement.
 Only Health Services, Human Resources, and the Dean’s Office will have access to this information.

 If you have questions, staff should feel free to reach out to Human Resources, and faculty to the Dean's Office.

 - Support resources are available for faculty and staff.
 If you have questions or are feeling overwhelmed and concerned, we encourage you to contact Human Resources for additional guidance and information.

 - It is important to take care of your health and well being, especially during times of stress and uncertainty.
 The Employee Assistance Program is designed to assist all employees and their families who need support for a range of personal and professional concerns.
 Additionally, there are local and national resources available.
 If you or someone you know is in crisis or needs emotional support, help is available 24/7.
 Call your local mental health crisis line, call the National Suicide Prevention Lifeline at 1-800-273-8255 and/or text VT to 741741 to talk with someone at the Crisis Text Line.
 Get self-help tips and connect to mental health services at COVID Support VT and also review ways for coping with stress.

 Sick Time Policy

-To encourage employees to stay home when sick, the College has temporarily altered its sick time policies in order to allow employees (in most cases) to continue to be paid while out of work.
+To encourage employees to stay home when sick, the College has temporarily altered its sick time policies (in most cases) to continue to be paid while out of work.
 Employees will be allowed to maintain a negative sick time balance and/or the use of accrued vacation time to cover sick absences.
 Staff should continue to report their absences through ADP; please ensure absences are submitted as soon as possible.
-Employees who are absent due to symptoms that are consistent with COVID-19 will be required to present a note from a doctor prior to returning.
+Employees who are absent due to symptoms that are consistent with COVID-19 will be required to present a medical clearance note from a doctor prior to returning.
 Any employee who is concerned about financial hardship should contact Human Resources.